fiofury1/django-skeleton-docker/README.md

      - This should be done from the root folder of the project.
      - The Python version used for your virtual environment needs to match the version in the Pipfile.
      - The `install` command will both create the virtual environment and install your dependencies.
           - **WARNING:**  Using `pipenv install` will install dependencies ***from the Pipfile***.
-The Pipfile in this project does not currently specify versions of packages.
+The Pipfile in this project does not currently specify versions of packages, which means the latest version will be installed.
 To create a deterministic build of the project, then use `pipenv sync` instead.
 This will result in packages being installed as specified in the Pipfile.lock file.
           - Use `$ pipenv install` to install non-dev dependencies.
           - Use `$ pipenv install --dev` to install all dependencies including dev dependencies.
 3. Set up PostgreSQL user and local Postgres database.